Sanjidakter/sales-analysis/task1-bar-chart/README.md

-Here’s a beautifully crafted README file for your project:

----

 # Interactive Bar Chart

 This project demonstrates an **Interactive Bar Chart** built using **Vue.js**, **Chart.js**, and **JSON data**.
 The chart visualizes three variables: `Products`, `Total Sales`, and `Total Value`, offering an intuitive, user-friendly, and dynamic experience.